Saturday, October 27, 2018

 smix 7 4 7 75 0 0 100 0

 .
-The production build has collective pitch curve points 0, 13, 27, 40, and 56.
-The production build's first servo is on the back, the second servo on the left, and the third servo on the right, in the craft's own perspective.
+The production build has collective pitch curve points 0, 15, 30, 45, and 45, same as the prototype build.
+The production build's first servo is on the back, the second servo on the left, and the third servo on the right, by the craft's own perspective.

 Swashplate Setting